 Many consider these munchkin cat breeders unethical, as they may be jeopardizing the cats’ health and running the risk of breeding cats with incredibly short life spans just to make a profit.

 While the rise of unethical dwarf kitten breeders is somewhat new, the controversy behind the breed is not.
 In 1994, TICA officially recognized the munchkin cat as a breed.

 Many animal advocates beg the public not to support unethical dwarf cat breeders.
 Instead, they ask those who feel strongly about getting one to look for rescue dwarf kittens.

 Cat associations like Cat Fanciers Association (CFA) and the American Cat Fanciers Association officially do not recognize the breed in hopes of not contributing to unethical breeding.

 Do you have a munchkin cat or a cat with feline dwarfism?
 Has your dwarf cat had any health issues?
-Let us know in the comments below!
+Then let us know in the comments below!